// Writing a Quine the "Dumb Way"

 print(head + dna + tail)

-The program now looks like this:
+The current program looks like this:

 dna = '🐱,🐍'